Posted: June 11, 2020

 Do you ever ask the question, “Why can’t news outlets report on the positive stories – the ones that inspire us and show the good in people?”

-Thanks to a unique partnership between the Holly Creek Life Plan Community and a group of high-school age volunteers who assist older adults with technology issues, you will be able to see a positive and inspirational story this Saturday, June 20 on the national news program CBS This Morning (7 am to 8 am MST).
+Thanks to a unique partnership between the Holly Creek Life Plan Community and a group of high-school age volunteers who assist older adults with technology issues, this positive and inspirational story was featured on the national news program CBS This Morning (7 am to 8 am MST).

 CBS is focusing its lens on the partnership between Holly Creek and Generation Technology (Gen Tech), a not-for-profit company that specializes in providing free assistance to older adults to help them troubleshoot technology issues.
 They also help older adults better understand how to use new technologies.
 Gen Tech’s founder and CEO, 17-year-old Zachary Wang, is a recent graduate from Cherry Creek High School and will be attending Dartmouth College this fall.